 What funding is the Government committing to the initiative?

-- The Australian Government will provide $8.9 million in new funding over four years to support the $12.0 million study.
+- The Australian Government will provide $2.2 million over four years.

 What have we done in the past?